 While Mother Teresa’s approach is a bold way to go about living, isn’t this a defining characteristic of a saint?

 I’ve taken the challenge to follow Mother Teresa’s footsteps with regards to spreading the Gospel, particularly when you do require people’s financial support.
-If you’re interested in taking that road too, here are four challenges worth following when it comes to fundraising.
+If you’re interested in taking that road too, here are three challenges worth following when it comes to fundraising.

 Challenge #1 – Make suffering your primary resource

 The common objective of any fundraising campaign is to ask people for financial support.
 Mother Teresa doesn’t follow this convention.
 Instead of making money her number request, she takes a radically different approach by asking people for their suffering.